nopnop2002/esp-idf-cc1101/README.md

 ```
 Fcarrier = { Fxosc / 2**16 } * FREQ[23:0]

-Fcarrier is the frequency to be used
+Fcarrier is the frequency used by the transceiver
 Fxosc is the XOSC frequency
 FREQ[23:0] is the register value
 ```